The University of Utah's summer program in archaeological field techniques will be

 Students must provide their own basic equipment in the form of a small tool kit.
 Arrangements can be made through the University of Utah Archaeological Center to borrow required high-cost field equipment.

-Financial assistance must be obtained through the office of Financial Aid and Scholarships.
-There are also schollarships available through the College of Social and Behavioral Science every year for undergraduates.
+Financial assistance must be obtained through the office of Scholarships and Financial Aid.
+There are also scholarships available through the College of Social and Behavioral Science every year for undergraduates.

-Duncan Metcalfe Associate Professor of Anthropology and Curator of Archaeology, Utah Museum of Natural History.
+Duncan Metcalfe Field Station Director, Associate Professor of Anthropology and Curator of Archaeology, Utah Museum of Natural History

 Corinne Springer Site Manager/Archaeologist

 The following reading is recommended.
-Many of these articles are available for download from the Marriot Library.
+Many of these articles are available for download from the Marriott Library.
 This reading and more will be available in our field library for students to check out.
-Also check out O'Connell's, Utah Prehistory course reading.

 Kelly, R.L.
 (1997).
 Late Holocene Great Basin Prehistory.
 Journal of World Prehistory 11: 1-50.